What You Eat May Be Affecting Your Sexual Health: Crazy Ways Your Diet Plays A Roll In Bed

 Antioxidants, for example, are especially important for women, as they “help protect and promote egg health which, in turn, could make it easier to conceive,” Joy wrote in a recent article for pH Labs.
 “You can get antioxidants from a wide variety of fruits and vegetables and even certain beverages, like green tea.”
 Recent studies have also shown, according to Joy, that having enough calcium reduces some of the risks of pregnancy — such as hypertension and premature delivery.

 Vitamin C on the other hand, is important in helping our bodies synthesize reproductive hormones — like testosterone, estrogen, and other androgen hormones.
-It also helps promote blood flow, which helps which makes it easier to orgasm.
+It also helps promote blood flow, which helps make orgasming easier.
 Vitamin C is plentiful in citrus fruits and strawberries.
 Vitamin D is also important for both male and female sexual health.
 “It has been shown that men who were deficient in this vitamin were around 30 percent more likely to have erectile dysfunction than men with higher levels,” Joy said.
 “For women, vitamin D is important for overall ovarian health.
 You get vitamin D from the sun as well as from certain foods including salmon, egg yolks, mushrooms and fortified dairy products.”

 Tell us, HollywoodLifers — what do you think of Joy’s tips?
 Were you aware of how much food can actually play a role in your sexual health?